Faith-issijude/TheQuizLab/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 👨‍💻 **Author**
-Faithfulness Issijude
+Faithfulness Issijude and Toochi Uduma
-🔗 LinkedIn • 🐦 Twitter • 💻 GitHub